Article 1: Booking and Payment

 Clause 2.5: Refund Process

 All approved refunds will be processed to the original method of payment within a maximum of 90 days from the date of cancellation.
-Processing times may vary depending on the nature of the transaction and banking procedures, but we aim to complete all refunds as promptly as possible.
+Processing times may vary depending on the nature of the transaction and banking procedures.

 Clause 2.6: Non-Payment Consequences